longturn/freeciv21/docs/General/Manuals/client-manual.rst

 is shown in :numref:`Map view button` below. :numref:`Client Overview` above, has a good example of the :guilabel:`Map View`.

-.. _Map view button:
+.. _Map View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-map.png
   :align: center
-  :alt: Freeciv21 Map
+  :alt: Freeciv21 map
   :figclass: align-center

-  Map view button
+  Map View Button

 If you hover your mouse over the :guilabel:`Map View` button, a pop up widget will appear and give you